Are you ready for the holidays? Need tips to survive holiday stress?

-Gearing up for the holidays?
-Although the coming season is supposed to be filled with celebrations, love and laughter, many people experience frustration, anxiety, and high stress.
+Although this season is supposed to be filled with celebrations, many people experience anxiety and high levels of holiday stress.

-Excessive alcohol, decadent desserts, and late night partying seem to take over any desire to eat well, exercise, and get to bed early.
+Why is it that excessive alcohol, decadent desserts, and late night partying seem to take over any desire to eat well, exercise, and go to bed early?

-It is also an elimination pathway, releasing up to 70% of toxins when done properly.
+Since the lungs are an elimination pathway, we release up to 70% of toxins with deep breathing.

 Shop early, write out your ‘to-do list’ before bed, and remember, you don’t have to say ‘yes’ to every single invitation.